Vision

 A future where:

-• The next generation of Haïtian riders has the space, and the support, to truly thrive
+- The next generation of Haïtian riders has the space, and the support, to truly thrive

-That is the vision we’re riding toward.
+That is the vision we’re pedaling toward.

 And we’re inviting you to ride with us.